 Need some fun rainy day activities for kids?
 I don’t know about you but I get a little stressed trying to keep the kids busy, especially during winter months or rainy days when you can’t just send them outside to play?
-The nights get long in the winter and kids who are bored tend to get crabby.
-So, I am always looking for things to do on a rainy day at home that don’t involve non stop electronics.
+I am always looking for new things to do on a rainy day at home.
+Fun indoor activities for families that will keep the kids off electronics and enjoying each other.
+If this is you too then check out my list of fun rainy day activities for kids and get inspired.

-The trick I have learned is to have a go to list already created with family game night ideas.
-This way there is no stress coming up with kids activities on the spot.
-Family games at home can easily be put together and you will be amazed at how much fun you can have.
-To make my life easier, I created a list of indoor activities for the kids.
-Let me share with you these easy rainy day activities for a screen free night of fun with the family.
+The trick I have learned is to have a go-to list already created with family game night ideas.
+This way there is no stress coming up with kids’ indoor activities on the spot.
+Family games at home can easily be put together and you will be amazed at how much fun you can have together.

 The first game is Balloon Hockey – What you need: two laundry baskets and hockey sticks, kid’s golf clubs or even the cardboard from inside of a large tube of wrapping paper.
 The last one might be the safest.
 Then a bag of balloons from the Dollar Store.